7Ji/ampart/README.md

 # Recreate a previous taken snapshot
 ampart /dev/mmcblk0 --clone bootloader:0B:4M:0 reserved:36M:64M:0 cache:108M:512M:2 env:628M:8M:0 logo:644M:32M:1 recovery:684M:32M:1 rsv:724M:8M:1 tee:740M:8M:1 crypt:756M:32M:1 misc:796M:32M:1 boot:836M:32M:1 system:876M:2G:1 data:2932M:4524M:
 ````
-(*In all of the commands above, those which create new partition tables will clear all partitions, copy the old partition info of bootloader, reserved and env as partition 0-2, then change the offset of env to the end of reserved.
-The env partition will most likely be moved. **If you don't want envs to be reset to default, you should backup the env partition first then restore it***)
+(*In all of the commands above, those which create new partition tables will clear all partitions, copy the old partition info of bootloader, reserved and env as partition 0-2, then change the offset of env to the end of reserved, then clone the content of the env partition if it's moved.*)

 ## Examples
-Running ``ampart /dev/mmcblk0`` to print the table when an Android storage is on an 8G emmc:
+Print the table when an Android installation is on an 8G emmc:

-    EmuELEC:~ # ampart /dev/mmcblk0
+    CoreELEC:~ # ampart /dev/mmcblk0
     Path '/dev/mmcblk0' is a device, getting its size via ioctl
     Disk size is 7818182656 (7.28G)
     Reading old partition table...